JEAN-ALMEIDA-CZO/Hydro-Tracker-Plugin/README.md

 ## 🔬 Hydration model

-The daily goal uses a transparent, weight-based rule — the same logic clinicians use for maintenance fluids:
+The daily goal uses a transparent, weight-based rule — the same logic clinicians use for maintenance fluids.
+Each container is then split into sip-sized reminders so the interval no longer scales with container size:

 ```
 goal     = ⌈ weight(kg) × ml/kg × heat ÷ container(ml) ⌉
+sips     = ⌈ (16 h ÷ goal) ÷ pace ⌉          (per container, clamped 1–6)
-interval = 16 h ÷ goal
+reminder = (16 h ÷ goal) ÷ sips
 ```

 | Group | Rate | Rationale |